Freight Shipping from Fort Worth to Austin

 How much does it cost to ship freight from Fort Worth to Austin?

-Full truckload (FTL) rates from Fort Worth, TX to Austin, TX currently range from $486-$599 for a standard dry van load over the 226-mile route.
+Full truckload (FTL) rates from Fort Worth, TX to Austin, TX currently range $486-$599 (roughly $2.17-$2.66 per mile over 226 miles).
 LTL shipments typically cost $324-$592 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Worth to Austin?

-Standard FTL transit from Fort Worth to Austin is approximately 4 hrs by truck over 226 miles.
+Standard FTL transit from Fort Worth to Austin is approximately 4 hrs by truck over 226 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Fort Worth to Austin freight?